Translate

 Early morning on the flight line with a mix of seven MiG-21BIS from Eskadra's A and B. Beyond them, a pair of visiting French Navy Etendards are in attendance for the coming weekend's air show.

-See Babie Doly's airshow 1995 photos by pressing on the link below.
+View Babie Doly's 1995 airshow photos by clicking the link below.

 8910 Mig-21 Bis Polish Navy